lowtze/latin-books/Easy Latin Plays - M L Newman/Easy Latin Plays - M L Newman - Macrons.md

 ‘Gemini’ was similarly used in a class of younger girls during the second term of the first year.

-SHEFFIELD HiGH SCHOOL FOR GIRLS.
+SHEFFIELD HIGH SCHOOL FOR GIRLS.
 January, 1912.

 ---